INTRODUCING CYTISINE

 • From the outset of treatment, the goal should be the permanent cessation of the nicotine-containing products use1

-• CYTISINE is taken over a 25-day complete treatment course1
+• CYTISINE is taken over a 25-day treatment course1

-• CYTISINE tablets should be taken with water accordingto the following schedule:
+• CYTISINE tablets should be taken with a suitable amount of water according to the following schedule:

 Days of treatment Recommended dosing Maximum daily dose